AlexanderStocks/gogo/README.md

 # GoGo
-A Go interpreter written in go
+A Go interpreter written in Go.